JonathanBowker/pseudonymisation-as-a-service/README.md

 * **Data controllers and processors** that need to carefully consider the implementation of pseudonymisation following a risk-based approach, taking into account the purpose and overall context of the personal data processing, as well as the utility and scalability levels they wish to achieve.

 * **Producers of products, services and applications** who should provide adequate information to controllers and processors regarding their use of pseudonymisation techniques and the security and the data protection levels that they provide.

-## Pseudonymisation-as-a-Service

-We provide practical guidance for assessing risk and advise on best practice in the field of pseudonymisation, as well access to expertise and advanced tools for building state-of-the-art pseudonymisation management systems and compliance programmes.**